ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 As mentioned in the video, there are a lot of false-positives for the ends of events.
 In other words, **many of my spoken sentences were being split up into multiple events**, even when there was little or no break in my speaking rhythm.
-This was happening because the criterion for events ending was too simple, and based on a single audio frame (if the mean audio signal of the frame drops below
-\$\mu + 2\sigma\$, the event ends).
+This was happening because the criterion for events ending was too simple, and based on a single audio frame (reminder: the event ends if the mean audio signal of an audio frame drops below \$\mu + 2\sigma\$, where \$ \mu \$ and \$ \sigma \$ are the mean and standard deviation of the background noise).
 This is problematic because each frame is only a couple of milliseconds.
 To more accurately depict the start and stop of events, I wanted to create criteria that spanned multiple frames.

 In the above video, the program has just 1 state variable called `in_event`, and its possible values